stalexan/gomarkwiki/README.md

 useful tool for maintaining personal wikis and note-taking.
 I was using [ikiwiki](https://ikiwiki.info/), but wanted a faster alternative that supports more modern syntax, such as [CommonMark](https://en.wikipedia.org/wiki/Markdown#Standardization) and [GFM](https://github.github.com/gfm) tables.
-Developed in Go with the [Goldmark](https://github.com/yuin/goldmark) parser, Gomarkwiki ensures exceptional speed, complete support for CommonMark 0.30, and support for GFM extensions such as tables.
+Gomarkwiki is developed in Go with the [Goldmark](https://github.com/yuin/goldmark) parser, which gives it exceptional speed, complete support for CommonMark 0.30, and support for GFM extensions such as tables.

 Here's a example site generated with Gomarkwiki:
 [Example](https://www.alexan.org/gomarkwiki-example/Gomarkwiki%20Example.html).